 Upon completion of this degree, the student should be able to:

-- Understand the health-care environment.
+- Describe key aspects of the health-care environment.

 - Demonstrate leadership skills and accountability aptitude.